VITA Tax Clinic

 • Cancellation of debt/bankruptcy information

-• Self-employed business income and expense (summarized log)
+• Self-employed business income and expense (summarized income and expenses categories)

 Follow our VITA Facebook page to keep up with the latest information.